'Commission Flats' by Kerry O'Keefe

 Reconceptualising authority gives a local police officer the freedom and resources to set up community leaders engagement panel, run a basketball league to keep teenagers occupied after school, or to give people ways to work off minor offending behaviour in the community instead of having to slog through the courts.

 Community justice demands the justice system adds value to the community.
-That is, in action justice doesn't maintain the public safety status quo, it participates in activities that improve the quality of community life.
+That is, it participates in improving the quality of community life.

 This is a point worth reflecting on.
 Why should justice stretch itself to give teenagers safe and healthy ways to fill their time, or support single mums who're isolated and financially burdened, or fix a park, or advocate for increased social services?
 Why indeed.